mozilla/react-content-marker/README.md

 You can also directly access the `mark` function.
-That can be useful if you need to combine different stacks of parsers, and don't want, or cannot, just merge the lists of rules (not that is almost always a better and simpler solution).
+That can be useful if you need to combine different stacks of parsers, and don't want, or cannot, just merge the lists of rules (which should almost always be a better and simpler solution).
 For example, if you want to create a Higher-Order Marker that combines with another Marker.